ki-preclinical-imaging-and-testing/duc-mount-range/README.md

 administrator CLI tools that can quickly summarize storage on multiple machines and servers.

+It makes the most sense to run these as root, but it doesn't make sense to use git as root, so the current installation procedure involves cloning to the `prod` account and then installing so that these can be used as root while nightly runs are stored in `/home/prod/duc-mount-range/`.
+Perhaps someone can chime in with a better way to do this in the future.

 ## Cronjob

 The current implementation runs nightly, and this is a